Sourish-Chakraborty04/ScanSurge/README.md

 # ScanSurge
 A lightweight, Python-based CLI network scanner for host discovery, port scanning, and service detection.
-Built by [Your Name] as a personal project to create an independent, ethical alternative to Nmap, inspired by Linus Torvalds’ DIY ethos with Linux.
+Built by Sourish Chakraborty as a personal project to create an independent, ethical alternative to Nmap.
 ScanSurge is designed for cybersecurity students and enthusiasts who want a simple, powerful tool for network exploration.

 ## Features
 - **Host Discovery**: Finds active devices using ARP requests (similar to `nmap -sn`).